Kristian Ostergaard: Biography

-Ostergaard also wrote many songs and hymns.
-He published two songbooks: Børnesangbogen (1898) and Den dansk-amerikanske Højskolesangbog (1901).
-An anthology was published in 1912 as Songs of the Prairie.
-Most notably, Ostergaard wrote the hymn Den Sag er aldrig i Verden tabt.
-Translated into English by Jens Christian Aaberg (1877-1970) as That Cause Can Never Be Lost Nor Stayed, it was published in Hymns and Hymnwriters of Denmark during 1945.

-Ostergaard died in Tyler, Minnesota, and was buried at the Danebod Lutheran Cemetery.
+Following his retirement from the ministry, Ostergaard wrote fiction about Danish immigrants in the United States.
+He also published songbooks: Børnesangbogen (1898) and Den dansk-amerikanske Højskolesangbog (1901).
+A poetry collection was published in 1912 as Sange fra Prærien.
+Ostergaard wrote the hymn Den Sag er aldrig i Verden tabt, which was translated into English by Jens Christian Aaberg as That Cause Can Never Be Lost Nor Stayed.
+Ostergaard died on October 9, 1931 in Tyler, Minnesota, and was buried at the Danebod Lutheran Cemetery.